HoaiFongg/Data-Warehouse-for-Retail-Sales/README.md

 # Data Warehouse for Retail Sales

 This project implements an ETL (Extract, Transform, Load) process for a data warehouse focused on retail sales data.
-It extracts data from CSV files, performs transformations if necessary, and loads the data into SQL Server tables.
+It extracts data from CSV files, performs transformations if necessary, and loads the data into SQL Server tables.You should change the user password and driver to suit you.

 ## Requirements